Cherry Thinn

 Biography

-Since 2016 Cherry has been working for Halin Archaeological Museum as an Assistant Curator.
-Her principle responsibility in this role is curatorial works for the Archaeological Museum, focusing on the Prehistoric and Proto-historic Period Burial Site Museums and Stone Inscription Shelter in Halin.
-At these sites Cherry has a diverse range of responsibilities including acquisitions, documentation, public education, conducting special exhibitions in the Archaeological museum and looking after the collections.
+Cherry previously worked for Halin Archaeological Museum as an Assistant Curator from 2016 to 2021.
+Her principal responsibility in this role was curatorial works for the Archaeological Museum, focusing on the Prehistoric and Proto-historic Period Burial Site Museums and Stone Inscription Shelter in Halin.
+At these sites Cherry had a diverse range of responsibilities including acquisitions, documentation, public education, conducting special exhibitions in the Archaeological Museum and managing the collections.
+She collaborated with colleagues from the Myanmar-France Archaeological Team to analyse the composition of objects made from stone, glass and metal – as a result of finds from a Myanmar-French excavation team.

 At the British Museum